My wife and I just got back from four days in Napa and Sonoma counties doing, ahem, “gemba walks” at a number of wineries, both large and small.

 You might ask about the functional purpose of the wax – it's primarily decorative.
 The cork (under the wax) is what seals the bottle, but some argue the wax helps keep the cork from drying out.
 Or, perhaps it's just cheaper than the usual foil seal around a bottle top when producing at low volumes.

 To some customers, the wax seal might be “value” (it looks cool).
 But, to others, it might be an annoyance (it's harder to cut off than foil?).

-While you might be able to reduce the variation in your process, that’s easier than reducing the variation in your customers’ wants and needs!
-I’d argue smart companies are able to respond to varying customer needs to a degree that makes sense for the long-term good of the organization.
-Lean and the Toyota Production System, through “quick changeover” methods allow a company produce smaller lots and GREATER variety, not just bigger batches that supposedly bring costs down.
+While you might be able to reduce the variation in your process, that's easier than reducing the variation in your customers' wants and needs!
+I'd argue smart companies are able to respond to varying customer needs to a degree that makes sense for the long-term good of the organization.
+Lean and the Toyota Production System, through “quick changeover” methods allow a company to produce smaller lots and GREATER variety, not just bigger batches that supposedly bring costs down.

 Update from 2018: Here is an example from the Garrison Brothers Distillery in Texas.
 They emphasize the craft nature of their product and bottles are dipped in wax by volunteers who work two-day stints (and their wax seals have a helpful leather pull tag that helps get through the wax so you can open the bottle:

 Some might call the bottle on the right a “defect” since the wax isn't as even or as consistent as the bottle on the left.
 But, it's probably “on brand” for a small producer to have bottles that aren't completely identical.
 Maker's Mark whiskey does the same thing with their bottles.
 The variation is part of their signature look.

 Not all variation is bad… it depends on the context and the effect it has on the customer.

 By the way, I've blogged about the wax dipping process at Garrison Brothers before: